Published: September 20, 2010

 Good credit is a valuable thing to have.
 It is the ability to borrow money or obtain goods by paying little or no money at the time of purchase.
-You promise to pay the total cost later or over time, along with interest.
+You promise to pay the original cost later or over time along with interest.
 (Interest is the price you pay to borrow money or obtain goods over time.)
-Lenders want to be repaid, so they usually lend only to people who show they've been reliable in repaying loans and credit in the past.
+Lenders want to be repaid so they usually lend only to people who show they've been reliable in repaying loans and credit.

 Good credit is a positive record of paying off loans and making timely payments.
 It can help you to buy a home, get a job, rent an apartment, borrow money, charge goods and services, finance a car and take out an insurance policy.
 If you have good credit, you may be able to avoid cash deposits when you establish accounts with phone, electric, gas, heating oil, water and cable TV companies.
-Potential employers often rely on a job candidate's credit history as an indicator of an applicant's financial honesty and personal integrity.
+Potential employers often use credit to check job candidates' backgrounds and as an indicator of an applicant's financial honesty and personal integrity.

 Whether your credit history is perceived as positive or negative depends on how reliable you have been in repaying loans or credit.
 If you have been reliable, you probably have a good credit history.
 If you have paid your bills late, abandoned debts without paying them off or filed for bankruptcy, you probably have a poor credit history.
 People who have damaged their credit usually find it harder to get loans and credit cards.
 (There are some companies that extend credit to people with poor credit, but the cost is generally much higher.)

-Many people do not have a credit history.
-People who have never had a loan or a credit card and people who recently entered the work force or are new to the country may not have credit histories.
+Many people do not have a credit history, such as people who have never had a loan or a credit card.
+People who recently entered the work force or are new to the country may not have credit histories.
 Married women who acquired credit under their husband's name may not have a credit history.

 Companies that have granted you credit or loaned you money—such as banks or credit card companies—supply information about your accounts on a regular basis to credit reporting agencies.
 This information is compiled into a credit report.

 Your credit report may also contain information about you from public records, such as overdue property taxes or bankruptcies.
-Some states allow information about overdue child support payments to be included, too.
+Some states allow information about overdue child support payments to be included.

 No. To protect you from unfair treatment, your report doesn't contain information about your race, religion, political affiliation, medical history, lifestyle or any criminal record.

-Your credit report is used by banks, stores and finance companies to predict the risk of lending you money based on your history of making payments.
+Your credit report is used by banks, stores and finance companies to predict the risks of lending you money, based on your history of making payments.
 Potential landlords and employers use your credit file to evaluate how responsible you are with your personal finances.
-The decision to rent you a place to live or give you a job can be based on whether you have paid your bills on time.
+The decision on whether to rent you a place to live or give you a job can be based on whether you pay your bills on time.

 How can I see my credit report?

 The Fair Credit Reporting Act (FCRA) gives you the right to see and correct mistakes in your credit report.
 You can request a free copy of your credit report once a year from each of the three national credit reporting bureaus.
-(See "Free annual credit reports" for information on how to request your reports.)
+(See "For More Information" for information on how to contact the credit bureaus.)
 If you order additional reports in the same year that you obtained a free report, you must pay about $10 per report unless you have been denied credit.
-It's a good idea to check your credit report at least once a year to make sure all the information is accurate.
-FCRA also limits the rights of others to see what's in your credit report.
+It’s a good idea to check your credit report at least once a year to make sure all the information is accurate.
+FCRA also limits the rights of others to see what’s in your credit report.